Municipal Public Information Contest

 Send an entry packet including entry form to:

-Contest Contest winners will be informed in late October and awards will be presented on Thursday, November 16, 2017, at the 102st Annual New Jersey State League of Municipalities Conference, League Luncheon, in Atlantic City.
+Contest winners will be informed in October and awards will be distributed at the 106th Annual New Jersey State League of Municipalities Conference in Atlantic City.
 NJLM will notify local media.
 The information will also be posted in the "Downloads" box on this webpage.
-Award plaques will be shipped to contest winners who cannot attend the Luncheon.
+Award plaques will be shipped to contest winners who cannot attend the conference.